 The well respected and trusted Trinity Study demonstrates that once invested assets (such as a combination of stocks and bonds managed within investment accounts) reaches a total value of 25 times your annual living expenses, you can safely withdraw 4% every year without depleting the original value.

-This means that you could simply save a large percentage of your income in both pre and post taxable investment accounts, and once you reach that target amount of $1 million, you can leave your job, retire early, and live off of the interest earned from your savings.
+This means that you could simply save a large percentage of your income in both pre and post taxable investment accounts, and once you reach that target amount of $1 million, your FI number, you can leave your job, retire early, and live off of the interest earned from your savings.

 However, there are some inherent problems with this strategy.
 The 4% rule assumes you don’t start withdrawing until later in life (it is sustainable for only so many years) so if you begin at the age of 40 and live into your 80’s, the chances of having enough to support a 4% withdrawal rate is less reliable.

 It also assumes that your living expenses will remain constant.
 This is rarely the case with rising healthcare expenses, failing health and the desire to live a more comfortable life further into retirement.
 Assuming a 3% withdrawal rate, or saving 33 times your annual expenses, is likely a safer rule to follow for those retiring early.